cj-mills/christianjmills/_posts/2021-7-28-Barracuda-PoseNet-Tutorial-V2-4.md

 #### GPU Preprocessing and CPU Inference

-The ResNet50 model is not optimized for CPU inference and will not get playable frame rate on most CPUs.
+The ResNet50 model is not optimized for CPU inference and will not get playable frame rates on most CPUs.

 ![resnet-burst](..\images\barracuda-posenet-tutorial-v2\part-4\resnet-burst.png)